A Two-Stage Framework with Self-Supervised Distillation For Cross-Domain Text Classification: Experiments

 \subsection{Implementation Details}

 We adopt a 12-layer Transformer \cite{NIPS2017_3f5ee243,devlin-etal-2019-bert} initialized with RoBERTa$_{base}$ \cite{DBLP:journals/corr/abs-1907-11692} as the PLM.

-\textbf{(1)} During Stage \ref{alg1}, we train 10 epochs with batch size 4 and early stopping (patience = 3) on the accuracy metric.
-The optimizer is AdamW \cite{DBLP:journals/corr/abs-1711-05101} with learning rate $1 \times 10^{-5}$.
-And we halve the learning rate every 3 epochs.
-We set $\alpha=1.0,\beta=0.6$ for Eq. \ref{obj-stage1}. \textbf{(2)} During Stage \ref{alg2}, we train 10 epochs with batch size 4 and early stopping (patience = 3) on the mixing loss of classification loss and mask language modeling loss.
-The optimizer is AdamW with a learning rate $1 \times 10^{-6}$ without learning rate decay.
-And we set $\alpha=0.5,\beta=0.5$ for Eq. \ref{obj-stage2}.
+\textbf{(1)} During Stage \ref{alg1}, we conduct training over 10 epochs with a batch size of 4, employing early stopping (patience = 3) based on the accuracy metric.
+The chosen optimizer for this phase is AdamW \cite{DBLP:journals/corr/abs-1711-05101}, with a learning rate of $1 \times 10^{-5}$.
+Additionally, we implement a strategy to halve the learning rate every 3 epochs.
+For this stage, we set $\alpha=1.0,\beta=0.6$ for Eq. \ref{obj-stage1}. \textbf{(2)} During Stage \ref{alg2}, we conduct training over 10 epochs with a batch size of 4, with early stopping (patience = 3) on the mixing loss encompassing both classification loss and mask language modeling loss.
+The optimization utilizes AdamW with a learning rate of $1 \times 10^{-6}$ without learning rate decay.
+The parameter settings for this stage are adjusted to $\alpha=0.5,\beta=0.5$ for Eq. \ref{obj-stage2}.

-In addition, for the mask language modeling objective and the self-supervised distillation objective, we randomly replace 30\% of tokens to \texttt{[MASK]} and the maximum sequence length is set to 512 by truncation of inputs.
-Especially we randomly select the equal num unlabeled data from the target domain every epoch during Stage \ref{alg2}.
+Furthermore, for both the mask language modeling objective and the self-supervised distillation objective, we adopt a strategy wherein 30\% of tokens are randomly replaced with \texttt{[MASK]} or random tokens.
+To manage the input size, the maximum sequence length is set to 512 through truncation of inputs.
+In a notable measure, during Stage \ref{alg2}, we randomly select an equal number of unlabeled data from the target domain of every epoch.